 Policy Fellow Alumna, Centre for Science and Policy

-Dr Fiona Harrison has been Deputy Chief Scientific Adviser at the Department for Environment, Food and Rural Affairs (Defra), supporting CSA Professor Ian Boyd (particularly on marine, water, ecosystem and biodiversity issues and strategic relations with NERC), since 2012.
-She is also Head of Evidence and Analysis for Defra’s Marine and Water & Flood Risk Management Directorates.
+Dr Fiona Harrison has been Deputy Chief Scientific Adviser at the Department for Environment, Food and Rural Affairs (Defra), supporting the Chief Scientific Adviser since 2012.
+In 2021, Fiona is working in the Northern Ireland Strategy, Policy & Implementation Division at Defra.
+She has been Head of Evidence and Analysis for Defra’s Marine and Water & Flood Risk Management Directorates.

 Previous government posts were at DECC (2008-12) as Head of the UK Global Threat Reduction Programme, working to reduce the terrorist acquisition of nuclear & radiological materials, including assisting Russia to make safe and secure its Soviet weapons legacy; at GO-Science (2006-08) as Head of the Civil Contingencies team, helping to ensure that the best use is made of science and scientific advice in policy, planning and response to all civil contingencies; at the Department of Trade and Industry (now BIS) (2003-06), working on the EU Services Directive during the 2005 UK Presidency of the EU, and leading the Foresight horizon-scanning project on ‘Exploiting the Electromagnetic Spectrum’; and in the Ministry of Defence (1985-90).